 Members are responsible for meeting all deadlines and requirements for participation.
 Failure to meet a deadline or requirement may result in the status of member not in good standing or ineligibility for Junior Fair participation and other opportunities.
 OSU Extension is not responsible for missed deadlines.
 All information is published in advance.
-If you are uncertain of a deadline or requirement, contact the Extension Office.
+If you are uncertain of a deadline or requirement, contact the Extension Office at 740-653-5419.